Windows Admin Center known issues

 Remote Desktop

-• When Windows Admin Center is deployed as a service, the Remote Desktop tool may fail to load after updating the Windows Admin Center service to a new version.
+• When you deploy Windows Admin Center as a service, the Remote Desktop tool sometimes doesn't load after the Windows Admin Center service updates to a new version.
 To work around this issue, clear your browser cache.
-[23824194]

-• When using the Remote Desktop to connect to a machine that isn't Domain joined, you must enter your account in the MACHINENAME\USERNAME format.
+• When using the Remote Desktop to connect to a machine that isn't Domain joined, you must enter your account in the MACHINENAME\USERNAME syntax.

-• The Remote Desktop tool doesn't currently support any text, image, or file copy/paste between the local desktop and the remote session.
+• The Remote Desktop tool doesn't currently support any text, image, or file copy and paste between the local desktop and the remote session.

 • Alt+Tab